linuxmint/cinnamon-spices-themes/CBlue/README.md

 ## Versions

+* 1.12: fixed a bug in the panel-launchers applet for vertical panels, magnification of some panel elements.
 * 1.11: workspace-graph editing.
 * 1.10: slight panel touch-ups.
 * 1.9: instruction for the extra from Firefox 69.